 And here are the things you should not do when you outsource to a VA:

-Don’t micromanage your VA.
-The reason you starting outsourcing to a Virtual Assistant was to free your time up.
+The reason you started outsourcing to a Virtual Assistant was to free your time up.
 They are professionals who are used to working on tasks independently.

 If you want to know more about working with a VA, there are a number of resources you can use to help.
 Here are a few suggestions:

-Outsourcing to a VA is not just a good idea, it can be essential for taking the weight off your shoulders.
+Outsourcing to a VA is not just a good idea, it can be essential for taking the weight off your shoulders, it can be life-changing when it comes to running a business.
 There is so much to do away from your main tasks that it is easy to either put them off or complete them without the care and attention they need.
 You need to concentrate on driving your business forward.